How to Sell to RevOps: Winning Over Revenue Operations Teams

 RevOps roles are on the rise, and the titles are becoming more diverse as revenue operations takes on a larger role in organizations.
 Some common RevOps titles now are Chief Revenue Officer, Director of RevOps, and RevOps Specialist, among others.
 Clari found that over 18 months from 2020 to 2021, VP of revenue operations roles increased by 300%.

-No matter the title, the main function of a RevOps role is typically to align all revenue-generating teams and activities in an organization.
+No matter the title, the main function of a revenue operations role is typically to align all revenue-generating teams and activities in an organization.
 That means that part of their responsibility is to find and fix ineffective processes, implement new software and evaluate prospective and current software solutions.
-This is where being able to speak to RevOps concerns is a critical skill set for sellers.
+This is where being able to speak to these concerns is a critical skill set for sellers.

-Although RevOps roles aren’t typically involved in the first phase of a purchasing decision, they often have definitive say in whether or not a tool can be implemented.
-Whether or not your tool can bring value to the team isn’t their top concern—rather, it’s whether a solution can be fit into current processes that will matter most.
+Although RevOps roles aren’t typically involved in the first phase of a purchasing decision, they often have definitive say in whether a team can implement a tool.
+RevOps leaders prioritize whether a solution fits into their current processes above all else.

 Understanding the RevOps decision-making process

-RevOps, believe it or not, has this level of power over buying new software.
+RevOps holds this level of power over software buying decisions.

-In my experience, these are the top three factors that RevOps leaders care about when evaluating new software:
+In our experience, these are the top three factors that revenue operations leaders care about when evaluating new software:

 If you can address all three of these deciding factors and get a thumbs up from RevOps, you’ve managed to leap a huge hurdle to closing a deal.